-3.2.
-Results Obtained in the Tree Bark Analyses
+3.2 Results obtained in the tree bark analyses

-In Table 2 element concentrations determined in tree barks collected in Congonhas and Santo André are presented together with the results obtained by Santos [10] for comparison.
+In Table 2 element concentrations determined in tree barks collected in Congonhas and Santo André are presented together with the results obtained by Santos [12] for comparison.
 As can be seen in this Table, elements Ca and K were found at the highest levels of mg g-1, Br, Cr, Fe, Mn, Rb, V and Zn at the μ g g-1 level and the elements As, Co, Cs, La, Sb and Sc at the lowest concentrations of ng g-1.

 Concerning Fe, Cr and Rb found in the tree barks, their origin might be associated with the suspension of soil dust deposited by the wind.
 The origin of Br, Ca, La, Mn, Sb and Zn may be associated with vehicular emissions and brake and tire wear.
-The presence of elements such as Br, Co and Zn may be related to industrial zones and may be associated to the presence of anthropogenic emission sources [2, 21, 22].
+The presence of elements such as Br, Co and Zn may be related to industrial zones and may be associated to the presence of anthropogenic emission sources [4, 24, 25].

 In Table 2 the ranges of element concentrations show the variability of the elements from the tree barks collected in Congonhas and Santo André areas.
 For most of elements, the concentrations ranged from 1.3 to 4.7 times.
 The variation of the element concentrations obtained for Congonhas trees indicates that the elements that presented the higher variability were Cs that varied 7.8 times and Co that varied 4.2 times.
-For Santo André samples, the elements that presented higher concentrations were Br that varied 12.6 times and V that varied 4.7 times.
+For Santo André samples, the elements that presented higher concentration variations were Br that varied 12.6 times and V that varied 4.7 times.

-In this study, bark sample of each tree was analyzed separately whereas in the Santos publication [10] a composite sample of barks from different trees was prepared for the analyses.
-A comparison between the mean concentrations obtained in this study with those presented by Santos [10] indicates that for most of elements the mean concentrations obtained are similar to the results obtained for composite sample.
+In this study, bark sample of each tree was analyzed separately while Santos [12] analyzed a composite sample prepared from barks of various trees.
+A comparison between the mean concentrations obtained in this study with those presented by Santos [12] indicates that for most of elements the mean concentrations obtained are similar to the results obtained for composite sample.